Whatsapp Icon

 • Nausea: Occasionally, patients may experience nausea or vomiting.

-• Loss of Appetite: Leading to weight loss over time.
+• Loss of Appetite: This leads to weight loss over time.

 • Constipation: Due to the effect of the disease on calcium levels and the impact of medications.